natura-cosmeticos/natds-js/CONTRIBUTING.md

 ## Code of Conduct

 Natura Design System has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
-Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand which actions will and will not be tolerated.

 ## Branching

 Your feature branch must be checked out from the milestone that the feature belongs.
-You can follow whichever PR guideline inside your feature branch, but make sure that when PRing back to the milestone branch to use the [pull request template](./.github/PULL_REQUEST_TEMPLATE.md).
+You can follow whichever PR guideline inside your feature branch, but make sure that when Pull Requesting back to the milestone branch to use the [pull request template](./.github/PULL_REQUEST_TEMPLATE.md).

+## For contributors on Natura Organization

+If you find yourself in this category, you can go directly to branching this repository, without worrying about forking.

+## For contributors outside Natura Organization

+If you find yourself in this category, you should forke this repository in order to start working.

 ## Visual Validation